rrluthi/beta-with-email-confirmation/readme.txt

 ============
 For emailing this uses postmarkapp, so pip install python-postmark.
 Sign up for postmarkapp and get a key and verify your sender's email.
-Add POSTMARK_API_KEY to your settings.py
+Add POSTMARK_API_KEY and POSTMARK_SENDER to your settings.py

 Add ``beta`` to your ``INSTALLED_APPS`` and run syncdb.